antoine311200/Plasmid-GA/README.md

-# Plasmide-Algorithm
+# Plasmid Recycle - Genetic-Algorithm
-A CentraleSupélec project for representing ACGT sequences of plasmide with rotational table enhenced by genetic algorithms
+A CentraleSupélec project for representing ACGT sequences of plasmid with rotational table enhenced by genetic algorithms